Sanix-Darker/react_console/README.md

     this.state = {
         logs: [], // Array of log for this client
-        step: 0, // Step is a log with type=step and value message we have 0,1,2,3,4 and 5
-        estimate_time: "Calculating....",// Estimatetime is a log with type=estimatetime and value is message
-        stop: false, // stop is the status of stopping or starting the python MicroService
         connected: true // This params determine whetheir if the Serveur is connected or not }
   }